The Hairy Ball Problem is PPAD-Complete: The Hairy-Ball Problem

 One nice property of this kind of circuit is that the condition that $F$ be tangential to $S^k$ can be enforced syntactically.
 Indeed, we can extend the circuit to output $F(x) - \langle F(x),x \rangle x$, instead of $F(x)$.
 Some care is required here, because the computations of the circuit are bounded in $[-1,1]$, but this can be solved by multiplying $F(x)$ by $1/k$ before projecting and using $\varepsilon/k$ instead of $\varepsilon$.
 Thus, we could always assume that the circuit given in the input describes a tangential vector field on the sphere.

-As mentioned above, we do not use this kind of circuit because it introduces unnecessary complications and clutter.
-However, a closer inspection of the proof of \cref{thm:HBinPPAD} yields that this problem also lies in PPAD and thus turns out to be equivalent to \textsc{$k$D-Hairy-Ball}.
+As mentioned above, we do not use this kind of circuit because it introduces unnecessary complications and clutter.\footnote{Another more elegant option would be to consider \emph{well-behaved} circuits, as defined in \cite{FearnleyGHS-gradient}.} However, a closer inspection of the proof of \cref{thm:HBinPPAD} yields that this problem also lies in PPAD and thus turns out to be equivalent to \textsc{$k$D-Hairy-Ball}.